XuYuting133/PythonShowcase/README.md

 This folder keeps scripts from past data science / machine learning projects.

 # 009. Project Showcase #
-This folder contains presentation slides from some of the past research projects.
+This folder contains presentation slides from some of the past research/engineering projects.
+- Real Time Traffic Information Dashboard
+- Diurnal and Spatial Dynamics of SG Urban Spatial Networks